knative/docs/docs/serving/istio-authorization.md

 EOF
 ```

-Some rule like from.source.namespace above needs to require mTLS enabled.
+Some rules like `from.source.namespace` above require mTLS to be enabled.
 Please refer to Istio [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) for details.